Is Creatine good for Women?

 Yes.
 For example, IdealLean Brand manufacturers creatine targeted specifically for women!
 Some supplement brands target vegan female athletes, with few brands manufacturing vegan creatine products targeted for females!

 What is the Best Creatine Monohydarate to Use?

-Hopefully by now you understand a little bit more about creatine for women and why it’s actually a supplement you should consider.
+Hopefully by now you understand a little bit more about creatine for females and why it’s actually a supplement you should consider.
 Do not be swayed by the myths about bloating, water retention and side effects.
 They are way overblown for most responsible users.
-There are some signficiant benefits to females who choose to use this product that is not for men only.
+There are some significant benefits to females who choose to use this product that is not for men only.
 Below you will find some older studies with links for further research.

 1 .
 Vandenberghe, K. et al. (1997) Long-term creatine intake is beneficial to muscle performance during resistance-training.
 J Appl Physiol, Volume 83, pages 2055-2063.